cerb/cerb.github.io/_guides/integrations/aws/lambda.md

 * TOC
 {:toc}

+# Configure the Amazon Web Services service in Cerb

+1. Log into Cerb as an administrator.

+1. Navigate to **Search >> Connected Accounts**.

+1. If you don't have a connected account for Amazon Web Services yet, you can [follow these instructions](/guides/integrations/aws/) to create one.

 # Log in to Amazon Web Services

 We'll start by logging in to the [AWS Management Console](https://console.aws.amazon.com/iam/).